happyhaijuan/Disaster-message-classification/README.md

 # Disaster Response Pipeline Project
 ### Project Movitation:
-- Implement a web app classify disaster messages from user by building a machine learing model.
+- Implement a web app for classifing disaster messages from user by building a machine learing model.
 After disaster messages being classified, these classified messages could be sent to the appropriate disaster relief agency.
-- The model is trained on a data set provided by Figure Eight containing real messages that were sent during disaster events, and the messages could have 36 pre-defined categories, and examples of these categories include Aid Related, Medical Help, Search And Rescue, etc.
+- The model is trained on a data set provided by FigureEight containing real messages that were sent during disaster events, and the messages could have 36 pre-defined categories, and examples of these categories include Aid Related, Medical Help, Search And Rescue, etc.
 - This is a multi-label task, since a message can belong to one or more categories.

 ### Project Description: